nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Deletes the `TAG` from the patient at the specified `INDEX`.
 * The `TAG` must match one of the patient's existing tags.
-* Deleting non-existing tags would not be allowed.
+* Deleting non-existent tags would not be allowed.

 Examples: